 Shaving, dental and personal hygiene amenities

 The men’s bathroom was also very well done.

 I really liked the Asiana Business Class Lounge.
 ICN is a terrific airport for Priority Pass lounges.
 There are eight of them.
-I did a lounge crawl once (post is pending) and rate the Asiana lounges are the best overall.
+I did a lounge crawl once and posted about the Priority Pass lounges in the Main Terminal and Concourse A. The Asiana lounges are the best.
 I would choose this lounge even over the Korean Air First Class lounge here.
 Anyone who travels internationally at least a few times a year should get a credit card that provides free Priority Pass lounge access for yourself and guests especially if you fly in economy class.